 On April 19, 2022, the Company signed a non-binding letter of intent with a U.S. privately-held company (the "Target") providing for the possible purchase by the Company of all of the outstanding shares of the Target from its shareholders in consideration for cash, a note and, under certain circumstances, shares of common stock of a subsidiary of the Company or, if such subsidiary's shares are not publicly-traded, common stock of the Company.
 In addition, in the letter of intent, the Company agreed to extend a loan of \$1,250 to the Target (the "Initial Loan"), of which, \$1,000 was loaned by the Company during the second quarter of 2022 and \$250 was loaned in July 2022 pursuant to a 6% Secured Convertible Promissory Note signed by the Target.
-Under the terms of the Initial Loan, if the Company proceeds with the possible stock purchase of the Target, the principal and accrued interest amount under the Initial Loan will be deducted from the cash consideration paid to the Target, the Initial Loan will continue to accrue 6% interest per annum, and mature on the earliest of (i) a "Change of Control" (as defined in such note); (ii) the closing of the next investment round by the Target; (iii) an Event of Default (as defined in such note); or (iv) May 1, 2027.
+Under the terms of the Initial Loan, if the Company proceeds with the possible stock purchase of the Target, the principal and accrued interest amount under the Initial Loan will be deducted from the cash consideration paid to the Target's shareholders at closing.
+If, however, the Company determines not to proceed with the possible stock purchase of the Target, the Initial Loan will continue to accrue 6% interest per annum, and mature on the earliest of (i) a "Change of Control" (as defined in such note); (ii) the closing of the next investment round by the Target; (iii) an Event of Default (as defined in such note); or (iv) May 1, 2027.